-- 1. PACE Protocol according to [ICAO-TR-SAC], - Passive Authentication according to [ICAO-9303] - 3.
-Secure messaging in MAC-ENC according to [ICAO-TR-SAC], - 4.
-Symmetric Authentication Mechanism based on Triple-DES, AES - 5.
-Terminal Authentication Protocol v.1 according to [TR-EAC]

-to support user authentication.

-FIA_UAU.5.2 /PACE The TSF shall authenticate any user's claimed identity according to the following rules:

-- 1. TOE accepts the authentication attempt as Pre-personalization Agent by the Symmetric Authentication Mechanism with the Pre-personalization Agent Key. - 2.
-Having successfully run the PACE protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the PACE protocol. - 3.
-The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key. - 4.
-After run of the Chip Authentication Protocol v.1 the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism v.1. - The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol v.1 only if the terminal uses the public key presented during the Chip Authentication Protocol v.1 and the secure messaging established by the Chip Authentication Mechanism.
+Hierarchical to: Dependencies: No other components No dependencies FIA_UAU.5.1 /PACE The TSF shall provide PACE Protocol according to [ICAO-TR-SAC], Passive Authentication according to [ICAO-9303] Secure messaging in MAC-ENC according to [ICAO-TR-SAC], Symmetric Authentication Mechanism based on Triple-DES, AES Terminal Authentication Protocol v.1 according to [TR-EAC] to support user authentication.
+FIA_UAU.5.2 /PACE The TSF shall authenticate any user's claimed identity according to the following rules: TOE accepts the authentication attempt as Pre-personalization Agent by the Symmetric Authentication Mechanism with the Pre-personalization Agent Key.
+Having successfully run the PACE protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the PACE protocol.
+The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key.
+After run of the Chip Authentication Protocol v.1 the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism v.1 the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism v.1.

+5. The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol v.1 only if the terminal uses the public key presented during the Chip Authentication Protocol v.1 and the secure messaging established by the Chip Authentication Mechanism.